 2 1/2 cups flour

 4 Tbsp sugar

 4 Tbsp cold, unsalted butter, cut into 1/4 inch pieces

 1/2 cup chopped walnuts

 In a bowl, mash the bananas to equal approximately 1 cup and then mix in the greek yogurt.
 Set aside.
 In another large bowl, whisk together the flour, sugar, baking powder, salt and cinnamon.
 Cut in the butter with a pastry knife or two knives until the mixture resembles fine crumbs.
 Stir the wet mixture into the dry ingredients and stir until just combined.
+Add in 2 tablespoons of milk to start and then add one tablespoon at at time until the mixture turns into a dough.
 Fold in the walnuts.

 Lightly dust a piece of wax paper with flour.
 Place the dough on the paper and form into a 9″ circle and 1″ thick.
 Lightly sprinkle flour on the top of the dough and place another piece of wax paper.
 Place in the freezer for 30 minutes.

 Preheat oven to 400 degrees.
 Remove the top piece of the wax paper and cut the dough into eight equal pieces.
+Transfer the parchment paper with scones to a baking sheet.
 Move the pieces away from each other to allow for room to expand as they bake.
 Place the dough on a baking sheet and bake for 25 to 30 minutes or until the scones are golden brown.
 Remove from oven and allow to completely cool on a wire rack.

 Be sure to check out all the other banana recipe in the Fantastical Food Fight.
 Click the link below!